The UK's medicines industry is one of the country's leading manufacturing sectors, with exports worth around £30bn.

-The UK's medicine industry is one of the country's leading manufacturing sectors, with exports worth over £20bn.
-The Partnership wants to ensure that the UK continues to be an attractive place for this high-value industry to secure exports, provide high skilled job opportunities and contribute to solving the country's productivity puzzle.
+The Partnership aims to ensure that the UK continues to be an attractive place for this high-value industry to secure exports, provide high skilled job opportunities and contribute to solving the country's productivity puzzle.

-Working closely with key government organisations including the Medicines and Healthcare products Regulatory Authority (MHRA), UK Trade and Investment (UKTI), Innovate UK and the Office for Life Sciences (OLS), MMIP is examining the UK's position in medicines manufacturing technologies, including those related to advanced therapy medicinal products (ATMPs), continuous production and digitalisation.
+Working closely with key government organisations including the Medicines and Healthcare products Regulatory Authority (MHRA), UK Trade and Investment (UKTI), Innovate UK and the Office for Life Sciences (OLS), MMIP is continuously working to sustain the UK's leading position in medicines manufacturing technologies, including those related to advanced therapy medicinal products (ATMPs), continuous production and digitalisation.

-The MMIP is divided into five workstreams.
+MMIP is divided into six workstreams.
 All of these workstreams are supported by overarching communications work and building the manufacturing community to ensure it speaks with one voice.

 These workstreams are:

 MMIP also works to build the medicines manufacturing community.